erokemwa/Time-Calculator/README.md

 ## Time Calculation Script

-This Bash script takes two time inputs in the format `hh:mm`, calculates the total time, and outputs the result.
+This Bash script takes two-time inputs in the format `hh:mm`, calculates the total time, and outputs the result.

 ### Usage